Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-people-of-promise/the-run-of-bar-bar/chapter-1.md

 "Our laws only dictate how _Amori_ should be treated, fairly.
 Everyone else?
 I do what I want.
 Thus have I decided."

 Ginsea scratched his temple.
-He grabbed a book from the pouch on his book and rapidly scanned through it.
+He grabbed a book from the pouch on his back and rapidly scanned through it.

 "He can't be right, can he?"
 Himnib said hopefully.
 The hamster who was an annoying creature before had suddenly turned into his only shield.